 The symptoms can be very varied and unusual and may be described as burning, tingling, shooting or a numb sensation.
 Other sensations, such as extreme sensitivity to touch, heat, cold, and temperature and colour changes are all common and part of the body’s way of reacting to and coping with chronic pain.

-Your child may have reacted to the pain by not moving the painful area and doing less physical activity, which may have lead to reduced muscle strength and stamina, and increased feelings of frustration and hopelessness.
+A child may have reacted to the pain by not moving the painful area and doing less physical activity, which may have lead to reduced muscle strength and stamina, and increased feelings of frustration and hopelessness.

 How is it diagnosed?